The History of The Apple Basket

 With the exception of a few years during the great depression, the Latham family continued operating Latham’s Bargain Goods until the 1950s.
 In the 1960s, the building was sold and became an antique store known as Family Flower Antiques.
 Then, in the 1970s it was purchased by Jeannette Kite - a professional crafter and entrepreneur who opened her craft business, God's Creations in the old store.

 The next chapter began in the late spring/early summer of 1992.
 Charlene Tsirigotis owned a small antique & gift shop in Solomons, Maryland called The Apple Basket.
 One day, as she drove past the old Latham store (now God’s Creation), she spotted Mrs. Kite coming out of the store.
 On a whim, or perhaps due to Divine intervention, Charlene pulled into the store and explaining how she needed a larger shop for her growing business asked if Kite would consider selling her the building.

 Incredibly, just the night before Jeannette had prayed to God to send her someone to purchase the store.
 It was meant to be and despite many obstacles that could have derailed the sale, everything worked out and the rest, as they say, is history.

-Charlene and Nick Tsirigotis, owners of The Apple Basket, have been in business for over 35 years.
+In July of 2023, Charlene and Nick Tsirigotis, owners of The Apple Basket, celebrated 40 years in business.
 Charlene is a self-taught floral designer and antique dealer who runs this charming emporium filled with general store memorabilia of yesteryear.
 During that time they have enlarged and expanded this historic landmark into Southern Maryland’s most delightful place to shop for gifts, jewelry, antiques, and so much more!